 To conduct customer activities, IB LLC is obligated under rules mandated by its primary regulators, the SEC and the CFTC, to segregate cash or qualified securities belonging to customers.
 In accordance with the Securities Exchange Act of 1934, IB LLC is required to maintain separate bank accounts for the exclusive benefit of customers.
 In accordance with the Commodity Exchange Act, IB LLC is required to segregate all monies, securities and property received from commodities customers in specially designated accounts.
+IBC, IBUK and IBSJ are subject to similar requirements within their respective jurisdictions.

-To further enhance the protection of our customers' assets, in 2011 IB LLC sought and received approval from FINRA to perform and report the reserve computation on a daily basis, instead of once per week.
-IB LLC initiated daily computations in December 2011, along with daily adjustments of the money set aside in safekeeping for our customers.
+To further enhance the protection of our customers' assets, in 2011, IB LLC sought and received approval from FINRA to perform the customer reserve computation on a daily basis, instead of once per week.
+IB LLC has been performing daily computations since December 2011, along with daily adjustments of the money set aside in safekeeping for our customers.